Module 2: Communicating Change in a Resident's Condition

-These are outside the official medical record, but they fill a need
+These are outside the official medical record, but they fill a need for communication.

 SBAR (Situation, Background, Assessment, Recommendation)